uv-goswami/Nudity_Detection_and_Prevention_using_Faster_R-CNN/README.md

 - [License](#license)

 ## Warning
 **Content Warning**: This project involves the use of images that may be inappropriate or explicit.
 These images are used solely for the purpose of training the nudity detection model.
-Viewer discretion
+Viewer discretion is advised.
 ## Directory Structure
 ```
 The repository is organized as follows: